MailTape/MailTape-v1/_posts/2020-12-06-Markus-Floats.md

 ---
 <p id="introduction">This morning we welcome [Markus Floats](https://markusfloats.bandcamp.com/) to select three snake-hipped Sunday morning tunes with us on MailTape.
 <br><br>
 Markus Lake is a musician in Montréal/Tiohtià꞉ke's thriving independent music scene.
-A co-founder of DIY space 'Drones Club' and bass player in a number of bands, Markus isn't constrained by a single style post-punk to Afrofuturism, and experimental electronica artist under the moniker Markus Floats.
+A co-founder of DIY space 'Drones Club' and bass player in a number of bands, Markus isn't constrained by a single genre or style.
+At home in post-punk as well as Afrofuturism, he currently makes experimental electronica under the moniker, Markus Floats.
 </p>